vikas-ukani/vikas-ukani/README.md

 ## About me:

 <p style="text-align: justify;">
-I currently working as a <a href="https://www.linkedin.com/in/vikas-ukani-a02499167/"><b>Product Developer at DCKAP Company</b></a> in India.
-I have 4+ years of experience working in Software Development in Multi-National Companies.
-I have in-depth knowledge of backend frameworks like Laravel, NodeJS, Django/Flask to Build REST APIs, and as a Frontend Framework I use ReactJS, NextJS, VueJS, and AngularJS, I can handle website information with several databases, Such as MySQL, MongoDB, PostgreSQL, SQLite.
+I currently working as a <a href="https://www.linkedin.com/in/vikas-ukani-a02499167/"><b>Product Developer at micro1 Company</b></a>.
+I have more than 6+ years of experience working in Software Development in global companies.
+I have in-depth knowledge of backend frameworks like Laravel, NodeJS, and Django/Flask to Build REST APIs, and as a Frontend Framework I use ReactJS, NextJS, VueJS, and AngularJS, I can handle website information with several databases, Such as MySQL, MongoDB, PostgreSQL, SQLite.
 I'm also excited to work with Python Language and quite interested to learn more about Machine Learning in the Data Science field.
-Having quite a learning skills to explore new technologies and solving real-life problems.
+Having quite a learning skills to explore new technologies and solve real-life problems.
 </p>